 The exact proportions of carbs, fats, and protein vary from person to person.
 An optimal keto diet will generally be around 75% fat, 20% proteins, and 5% carbs.
 It’s not possible to completely avoid carbs since it’s basically in every vegetable, and they are a must for any diet.

 Something else you may wish to consider is fermented foods.
-Cultured foods such as milk kefir have high amounts of probiotics and are great for the health of your gut.
-Be sure to check out our easy recipe.
+Cultured foods such as water kefir milk kefir have high amounts of probiotics and are great for the health of your gut.
+Be sure to check out over 370 keto recipes ketosis cookbook.

 To stay in a fat burning mode ketosis consume additional carbohydrates based on your activity levels.
 Up to 100 grams of carbs a day is possible and still achieve ketosis.
 For most people, though a maximum of 50 grams of carbs a day will work.
 For more help on what to eat on keto check out our ketogenic diet food list.